ericscharff/configfiles/diary_scripts/README.md

 This directory contains a diary generation shell script (diary) intended to be placed in `$PATH` somewhere.
-Edit the `DIARY_DIR` and `DIARY_FILE` variables to point to the correct location.
+Edit the `DIARY_FILE` variable to point to the location of the diary file.

-It is assumed that `DIARY_DIR` is a git managed directory.
+It is assumed that `DIARY_FILE` exists inside a git managed directory.
 Running the `diary` command will edit `DIARY_FILE`, maintaining a list of dates with the most recent date at the top of the file, with entries like

 ```
   2025-Apr-13